-Below are the step by step instructions on what to do once the SSL certificate is installed.
+Below is the step by step instructions on what to do once the SSL certificate is installed.
 Got a question?
 Feel free to ask by posting a comment below.

-Step One – Install cert.
+Step Two – Install cert.
 (Let’s encrypt is automatic)

-Step Three – Force https via htaccess file.
+Step Four – Force https via htaccess file.
 (Code included at bottom of this post)

-Step Four – Fix mixed content issues with the plugin Better Search Replace and then uninstall the plugin.
+Step Five – Fix mixed content issues with the plugin Better Search Replace and then uninstall the plugin.
 (Search: http://www.example.com or http://example.com / Replace: https://www.example.com or https://example.com )

-Step Five – Update site in google and bing webmaster tools
+Step Six – Update site in google and bing webmaster tools

-Step Six – Sit back, relax and have a cold drink as you are done.
+Step Seven – Sit back, relax and have a cold drink as you are done.

-The below are two sets of code seperated by ——– The first set is to redirect to https://www.
+Down below are two sets of code.
+The first set is to redirect to https://www.
 And the second set is to redirect to https:// (if you are doing this on a live site then do NOT switch from www to naked or vise versa as it will mess with SEO)

 Additional notes – Ignore anyone saying to use a plugin like Really Simple SSL.
 Do it right the first time and you won’t have to worry about fixing it down the road if your site needs to scale big.